-Tonight was dinner with the art group.
+Tonight was dinner with an art group I’m apart of.
 I’m stuck in the middle of an extra long booth between 2 people I don’t know very well.
 Out of the corner of my eye, I see it.
 A rat scurrying across the restaurant floor, under a table to a booth maybe 10 feet away from me.

 YUCK.
 PANIC.
 CAN’T MOVE.
-I totally have a ratphobia.
+I totally have a rat phobia.
 I know that mice/rats are God’s creation – but they might as well be God’s creation to disturb me.
 My deathly fear of these things paralyzes me.

 When we moved into our home several years ago, we were the only ones in the neighborhood.
 A field mouse had gotten in the living room.
 I caught it out of the corner of my eye one day and for a WEEK I avoided the living room.
 I tiptoed my way around it.
-Of course the mouse wasn’t still there.
+Of course, the mouse wasn’t still there.
 But I just couldn’t do it.